7 Secrets of Root Cause Analysis

 An obvious problem with this theory is that inexperienced investigators don’t know many cause & effect relationships.
 They can’t find what they don’t know.

 But many don’t understand that even experienced investigators may be led astray by the assumptions behind cause & effect analysis.
 How?
 Read on…

-Experienced investigators are often trapped by the same cause & effect assumption that traps amateurs.
+Experienced investigators are often trapped by the same cause and effect assumption that traps amateurs.
 How?
-First, even the most experienced investigators don’t know all the cause & effect relationships that cause accidents.
+First, even the most experienced investigators don’t know all the cause and effect relationships that could cause an accident.
 This is especially true of the causes of human error.
 Many “experts” have little or no training or understanding of the psychology behind human error.

 Experienced investigators often fall into the “favorite-cause-itis” trap.
 They use their experience to guide the investigation.
-This leads them to find cause & effect relationships that they are familiar with.
+This leads them to find cause and effect relationships that they are familiar with.
 Why?
 Because that is what they look for.
-They search for familiar patterns and disregard counter evidence.
+They search for familiar patterns and disregard counter-evidence.
 (The technical name for this phenomenon is “confirmation bias.”)
 The more experienced the investigator is … the more likely he/she is to fall into the trap.

 Exposing this secret doesn’t make me popular with experienced guru investigators.
-They don’t want to admit that they have the same weakness as inexperienced investigators when it comes to cause & effect analysis.
-They try to explain that they don’t have preconceived ideas about the cause of any accident.
-But of course, this statement flies in the face of the basis of cause & effect analysis – that experienced investigators know the cause & effect relationships of accidents and can recognize them during an investigation.
+They don’t want to admit that they have the same weakness as inexperienced investigators when it comes to cause and effect analysis.
+They try to explain that they don’t have preconceived ideas about the causes of any accident.
+But of course, this statement flies in the face of the basis of cause and effect analysis – that experienced investigators know the cause and effect relationships of accidents and can recognize them (see the pattern) during an investigation.

 TapRooT® Overcomes Favorite-Cause-Itis